swift-nav/piksi_buildroot/package/libnetwork/docs/about.md

 zmq_adapter --file /var/run/skylark_download -p >tcp://127.0.0.1:43071
 ```

-The upload and download daemons read and write from two FIFOs
+The upload and download daemons read and write from two FIFOs they materialize:
-(`/var/run/skylark_download` and `/var/run/skylark_upload`) they materialize.
+`/var/run/skylark_download` and `/var/run/skylark_upload`.
+The ZMQ adapter
-The ZMQ adapter processes manage the piping and framing of SBP via these pipes.
+processes manage the piping and framing of SBP via these pipes.
+The dataflow
-The dataflow here looks something like this:
+here looks something like this:

 ```
 skylark_download_daemon: